-To be a national leader and critical voice for Asian American, Native Hawaiian, and other Pacific Islander (AA&NHOPI) community health centers (CHCs) and consumers, ensuring that our communities have better access to affordable, high quality, and culturally and linguistically proficient health care.
+To be a national leader and critical voice for Asian American, Native Hawaiian, and Pacific Islander (AA&NHPI) community health centers (CHCs) and consumers, ensuring that our communities have better access to affordable, high quality, and culturally and linguistically proficient health care.

-AAPCHO is dedicated to promoting advocacy, collaboration, and leadership that improves the health status and access of AA&NHOPIs within the United States, its territories, and freely associated states, primarily through our member CHCs.
+AAPCHO is dedicated to promoting advocacy, collaboration, and leadership that improves the health status and access of AA&NHPIs within the United States, its territories, and freely associated states, primarily through our member CHCs.

-The Association of Asian Pacific Community Health Organizations (AAPCHO) was formed in 1987 by CHCs primarily serving medically underserved AA&NHOPIs.
-The goal of these organizations was to create a national voice to advocate for the unique and diverse health needs of AA&NHOPI communities and the community health providers that served those needs.
+The Association of Asian Pacific Community Health Organizations (AAPCHO) was formed in 1987 by CHCs primarily serving medically underserved AA&NHPIs.
+The goal of these organizations was to create a national voice to advocate for the unique and diverse health needs of AA&NHPI communities and the community health providers that served those needs.

 Since that time, we have advocated for policies and programs that improve the provision of health care services that are community driven, financially affordable, linguistically accessible, and culturally appropriate.